celery/celery/docs/userguide/tasks.rst

     If :const:`True` the task will report its status as "started" when the task is executed by a worker.
-    The default value is ``False`` as the normal behaviour is to not report that level of granularity.
+    The default value is :const:`False` as the normal behaviour is to not report that level of granularity.
 Tasks are either pending, finished, or waiting to be retried.
 Having a "started" status can be useful for when there are long running tasks and there is a need to report which task is currently running.

+    The hostname and pid of the worker executing the task will be avaiable in the state metadata (e.g. ``result.info["pid"]``)

     The global default can be overridden by the :setting:`CELERY_TRACK_STARTED` setting.